 - have big changes in mood

-Your child might have injuries that she can’t or won’t explain.
+- have injuries that they can’t or won’t explain

-If you find out your child is self-harming, you might feel afraid, guilty, shocked, panicked or even angry.
+If you find out your child is self-harming, it’s natural for you to feel afraid, guilty, shocked, panicked or even angry.

 It can be hard to understand what’s going on and why – and your child might not have the words to tell you.
-But by staying calm, being respectful, not judging and actively listening, you might get some insight into your child’s thoughts and feelings and some ideas about how you can help.
+But by staying calm, being respectful and reassuring, not judging or reacting negatively, and actively listening, you might get insight into your child’s thoughts, feelings and behaviour and ideas about how to help.